-S107 For the armor modules of Engineers, the area within 105° of the lower edge of their impact surface must not be blocked.
+S111 For the armor modules of Engineers, the area within 105° of the lower edge of their impact surface must not be blocked.
 The vertical distance between the outer edge of a robot below its armor module and the lower edge of the module must be smaller than 100mm.
-The areas within 145° of the upper, left and right edges of at least three of four armor modules must not be blocked.
-Max one armor module is allowed to be blocked in the above-mentioned areas under certain conditions, including: On the plane of the impact surface of the armor module, the area beyond 150 mm from the upper edge or the area beyond 170 mm from the left and right edges of the armor module can be obstructed, i.e. the grey areas in the following drawings cannot be obstructed.
+The areas within 145° of the upper, left and right edges of at least three of four Armor Modules must not be blocked.
+At most one Armor Module is allowed to be blocked in the above-mentioned areas under certain conditions, including: On the plane of the impact surface of the Armor Module, the area beyond 150mm from the upper edge or the area beyond 170mm from the left and right edges of the Armor Module can be obstructed, i.e. the grey areas in the following drawings cannot be obstructed.

-- [1] Unlimited extension - S108 The space extending 30mm above any impact surface of the Armor Module of a Balancing Standard Robot must not be obstructed, that is, the Restricted Zone in the below image must not be obstructed.
+- [1] Unlimited extension - S112 The space extending 30mm to the left and right of any impact surface on a Balancing Standard Robot's Armor Module must not be blocked, that is, the areas shown in the below image must not be blocked.

-[1] Unlimited extension [2] Restricted Zone [3] Permitted Zone
+[1] Unlimited extension [2] Area not allowed to be blocked [3] Area allowed to be blocked